mudler/luet-k8s/README.md

 # (experimental) Luet Kubernetes CRD controller

 Simple CRD that uses [luet](https://github.com/mudler/luet) and [img](https://github.com/genuinetools/img) to build packages on Kubernetes.
+It doesn't require `privileged` permissions, and builds the image as user `1000` in the workload pod.

 ## Install